-HTC M7 shows its face in leaked imageAlex Wagner - Deputy Managing Editor, News Desk
+HTC M7 shows its face in leaked imageAlex Wagner - Editorial Director of News and Content

 The HTC M7 has been the subject of a couple of rumors in the past month, but neither of those reports contained an image showing what the new handset might look like.
 Today we're finally getting an early peek at the M7 hardware, though, as a render of the device has been posted by @evleaks on Unwired View.
 The image is said to have come from a "trusted source with access to an early version of its [M7's] firmware," with the image you see above originating from a tutorial video on how to install the M7's SIM card.
 This new report also claims that the M7 will feature an IR port with the ability to learn, meaning that it could potentially become a remote control for other electronics.